 (Please see the later discussion of diet, "Are lifestyle modifications of value in managing interstitial cystitis?")

-For patients who may not respond well to amitryptiline, another type of oral medication is the heparinoid (heparin-like) drug pentosan polysulfate sodium (PPS; brand name Elmiron).
+For patients who may not respond well to amitryptiline, another type of oral medication that can be used is the heparinoid (heparin-like) drug pentosan polysulfate sodium (PPS; brand name Elmiron).
 PPS is chemically similar to the substance that lines the bladder, and it is believed that PPS assists in the repair or restoration of the lining tissues in the bladder.
 Even after therapy with PPS has begun, patients may still experience symptoms for some time because the sensory nerves in the bladder have been hyperactive, and it takes time for the nerves to return to their normal state of activation.
 Therefore, doctors recommend giving up to one year of PPS treatment in mild PBS/IC (and two years in severe PBS/IC) before deciding if the drug is effective or not.
 Between one-third and two-thirds of patients will improve after three months of treatment.

 Aspirin (Bayer) and ibuprofen (Advil) are sometimes used as a first line of defense against mild discomfort.
 However, they may make symptoms worse in some patients.
 Over-the-counter forms of phenazopyridine hydrochloride (Azo-Standard, Prodium, and Uristat) may provide some relief from urinary pain, urgency, frequency, and burning.
 Higher doses of the drug are available by prescription as Prodium and phenazopyridine (Pyridium).

 As mentioned previously, because some patients have noted an improvement in symptoms after bladder distension done to diagnose PBS/IC, bladder distension (termed hydrodistension) sometimes is used for therapy of PBS/IC.
-Bladder distension helps reduce symptoms in patients with interstitial cystitis.
+Bladder distension helps reduce symptoms in many patients with interstitial cystitis.
 (Studies have shown an improvement in 40-80% of patients.)
 When it is effective, the relief of symptoms persists for several weeks to months after the procedure.
 It is usually performed under anesthesia or heavy sedation, and some patients have a temporary worsening of symptoms following the procedure.

 Bladder instillation (intravesical therapy)